reaisinc/kibana-4.6.5/README.md

 Install sense plugin
 bin/kibana plugin --install elastic/sense

-Note:  kibana often doesn't rebuild after updating from git, so you may need to delete the "bundles" directory inside the optimize directory, and then start up kibana which will force a rebuild.
+Note:  kibana often doesn't rebuild/optimize after updating from git, so you may need to delete the "bundles" directory inside the optimize directory, and then start up kibana which will force a rebuild.
+Or maybe just delete optimize/bundles/kibana.bundle.js.
+Kibana needs an option to force a re-optimize when files are changed.
+See https://github.com/elastic/kibana/issues/6057

  ```bash
 stop Kibana
 rm -Rf optimize/bundles